sourcegraph/cody/README.md

 - Ask Cody to find where in your codebase a specific component is defined.
 Cody can retrieve and describe the exact files where that component is written.
 - Ask Cody questions that require an understanding of multiple files.
 For example, ask Cody how frontend data is populated in a React app; Cody can find the React component definitions to understand what data is being passed and where it originates.

-### Embeddings

-Cody indexes your entire repository and generates embeddings, which are a vector representation of your entire codebase.
-Cody queries this embeddings database on-demand, and passes that data to the LLM as context.
-Embeddings make up one part of Sourcegraph’s code graph.

-For users who use Cody for free, embeddings are available for Open Source projects through the Sourcegraph.com instance.
-Support for embeddings on private codes for individual users will be available in the near future.

-For those with a Cody Enterprise subscription, your Sourcegraph Enterprise system will generate the embeddings specifically for your codebase.

 ### Cody Enterprise

-Cody Enterprise requires the use of a Sourcegraph Enterprise instance, and gives you access to AI coding tools across your entire organization.
+Cody Enterprise is able to retrieve context from your entire remote codebase using Sourcegraph search.
+This gives Cody the ability to understand and answer questions about all of your code, even the repositories that don't live on your local machine.

 [Contact us](https://about.sourcegraph.com/contact/request-info?utm_source=plugins.jetbrains.com&utm_medium=referral) to set up a trial of Cody Enterprise.
 If you’re an existing Sourcegraph Enterprise customer, contact your technical advisor.

 ## Feedback